Model Context Protocol (MCP) Server

 Claude Desktop

-(While this is not an IDE in the traditional sense, it can support MCP servers.)
+While this is not an IDE in the traditional sense, it can support MCP servers.
+For a smoother experience, consider specifying a project name or directory when making chat prompts to this platform.

 MCP Tools